Ongoing Research

 Working Papers

-Do Exclusionary Symbolic Policies Harm Economic Outcomes among Marginalised Groups? (with Joseph Gomes, Ritwik Banerjee & Amma Panin)
+Symbolic Policies Cause Economic Harm: Cognitive and Behavioural Responses to Nationalist Exclusion (with Joseph Gomes, Ritwik Banerjee & Amma Panin)

-Ethnonationalist governments frequently adopt policies that challenge the status of ethnic and religious minorities as equal members of the nation.
-We propose that such policies—whether symbolic or material—impose an attention tax on marginalized groups, reducing their cognitive bandwidth and leading to suboptimal economic decisions.
-We test this hypothesis in India, where the ruling party promotes a nationalist ideology favouring Hindus over Muslims.
-In a field experiment with nearly 3,000 workers performing data entry and information processing tasks, participants were randomly exposed to social media content referencing either symbolic or material exclusionary policies.
-After completing the labour market task, in which treated participants performed better, workers chose between two types of payment contracts.
-Despite their higher productivity, treated participants were significantly more likely to select economically suboptimal (‘wrong’) contracts.
-Our findings demonstrate that even purely symbolic exclusionary policies impose an attention tax, leading to tangible economic consequences and exacerbating economic marginalisation through cognitive and psychological channels.
+Ethnonationalist governments adopt symbolic policies that challenge the status of ethnic and religious minorities as equal members of the nation.
+We propose that exposure to such policies reduces the cognitive bandwidth of marginalised groups, leading to suboptimal economic decisions.
+We test this hypothesis in India, where the Muslim minority population has faced exclusionary policies.
+About 1,800 gig workers performed data entry and information processing tasks in a field experiment.
+In the course of completing their tasks, workers were randomly exposed to social media content referencing exclusionary policies.
+The policies varied in whether they were primarily symbolic or whether they were also likely to cause direct material harm to affected Muslim participants.
+We measured decision making by allowing workers to choose between two payment contracts—one of which would objectively lead to higher earnings for a given worker.
+Despite no change in productivity, treated participants were significantly more likely to select economically suboptimal (‘wrong’) contracts, leading to lower earnings.
+We explore additional data, including cognitive tests and categorisations of mistakes, that suggest that wrong contract choice is driven by increased cognitive load.
+Our findings demonstrate how even purely symbolic exclusionary policies can have tangible economic consequences, potentially exacerbating marginalisation of minority groups through cognitive and psychological channels.

 Selected Ongoing Projects